-- Location: 3.02 School of Fine Art, History of Art and Cultural Studies, University Road
+- Location: G.11 School of Fine Art, History of Art and Cultural Studies, University Road

 - Website: Twitter | LinkedIn | ORCID

-My research interests include digital heritage and memory cultures, theories of utopia and critical studies of history and heritage.
-I have several secondary research interests, primarily in early printed books, literary studies and science fiction.
+My research interests include digital heritage and memory cultures, critical studies of history and heritage and theories of utopia.
+My first monograph, Geopolitics of Digital Heritage, is co-authored with Dr Natalia Grincheva and will be published in 2024.
+I have secondary research interests in literary studies and science fiction.

 - PhD Media and Heritage Studies